-If you haven’t started shopping for your incoming freshman yet, whether for things for their dorm or clothes; we are here to tell you that you probably shouldn’t bother.
-My daughter did a very thorough job of depleting me and her grandmother of our savored stack of Bed, Bath and Beyond coupons, only to find several items purchased were just a waste of time and money.
+If you haven’t started shopping for what to bring for your incoming freshman yet, whether for things for their dorm or clothes; we are here to tell you that you probably shouldn’t bother.
+My daughter did a very thorough job of depleting me and her grandmother of our savored stack of Bed Bath and Beyond coupons, only to find several items purchased were just a waste of time and money.
 Hint: Keep all of your receipts; oftentimes these stores will accept returns and exchanges.
-What we want to share is that there are a few things you really do not need to purchase for freshman move in.
+What we want to share is that there are a few things you really do not need to purchase for freshman move-in.
+Here, in our experience is what you do and don’t need to bring.

 For instance, do not purchase a printer.
 The University of Miami has implemented UPrint.
 This is the student printing solution (included with your student’s fees) at the University of Miami.
 UPrint allows students to print, copy, and scan using the UPrint network of printers and multifunction devices around campus.